 I love the way you lie.

-It was a little warmer than normal for a Saturday evening in mid May, Kat was escorting the newest arrivals through her modest London home and into the back garden as the doorbell chimed again.
+It was a little warmer than normal for a Saturday evening in mid May, Kat was escorting her latest arrivals through her modest London home and into the back garden as the doorbell chimed again.

 "We're sorry we're so late Kat."
-The heavily tanned man placed his hand on Kats lower back, making her shift uncomfortably as his oblivious wife stood huffing and puffing at a wayward strand from her immaculate bouncy blow dried hair.
+The heavily tanned man placed his hand on Kats lower back, making her shift uncomfortably as his oblivious wife stood huffing and puffing at a wayward strand from her immaculately styled hair.

 "We've just had the worst luck with childcare recently, it's so difficult to find someone reliable these days."
 He towered above Kat, flashing a mouthful of intense white teeth.